Dian Cecht: Boiling of the River Barrow

 Found silent burial in noble Barrow.

-This tale in the Dindsenchas indicates that the being slayed by Diancecht was a serpent named Meichi.
+This tale in the Dindsenchas indicates that the being slain by Diancecht was a serpent named Meichi.
 Elsewhere the figure named as the slayer of Meichi is Mac Cecht.

-Healing of Nuada's arm and the death of Miach
+Dian Cecht’s Envy

-He made King Nuada a silver arm which could move and function as a normal arm.
-Later, Dian Cecht's son, Miach, replaced the silver arm with an arm of flesh and blood, and Dian Cecht killed him out of professional envy.
+Dian Cecht made King Nuada a silver arm which could move and function as a normal arm.
+Later his son, Miach, replaced the silver arm with an arm of flesh and blood, and Dian Cecht killed him out of professional envy.

 Miach's sister, Airmed, mourned over her brother's grave.
 As her tears fell, all the healing herbs of the world grew from the grave.
 Airmed arranged and catalogued the herbs, but then Dian Cécht again reacted with anger and jealousy and scattered the herbs, destroying his daughter's work as well as his son's.
 For this reason, it is said that no human now knows the healing properties of all the herbs.